posti logo

-The majority of mail is delivered every other day
+The majority of mail is delivered on alternate weekdays

-The majority of mail is delivered every other weekday.
-There are two different delivery methods:
+The majority of mail is delivered on alternate weekdays.
+Different regions have different delivery methods:

 If you want to know the primary mail delivery days in your area, you can check them In addition to the actual delivery days, mail may also be delivered on other days, if necessary.
 In addition, in many areas, Posti delivers newspapers and other mail in early-morning delivery.